apache/mynewt-site/docs/os/modules/sysinitconfig/sysinitconfig.md

 Mynewt defines several configuration parameters in the `pkg.yml` and `syscfg.yml` files.
 The newt tool uses this information to:

-* Generate a system initialization function that calls all the package-specific system initialization functions.
+* Generate a system initialization function that calls all the package-specific ystem initialization functions.
 * Generate a system configuration header file that contains all the package configuration settings and values.
 * Display the system configuration settings and values in the `newt target config` command.